-The Michigan Agriculture Environmental Assurance Program (MAEAP) is an innovative, proactive program that helps farms of all sizes and all commodities voluntarily prevent or minimize agricultural pollution risks.
+The Michigan Agriculture Environmental Assurance Program (MAEAP) is a proactive program that helps farms of all sizes and commodities voluntarily prevent or minimize agricultural pollution risks.

 MAEAP benefits Michigan by: